-Ask the children questions about the previous lesson as you display the Lesson Theme poster.
+Ask the students questions about the previous lesson as you display the Lesson Theme poster.
 Reflect briefly on the passages you read, bringing the objectives and themes back into focus.
 This will refresh the truths in your students' minds, and maintain continuity as you teach through the lessons.

-Studying God's Word
+🛴 Studying God's Word

 Today, we're going to learn how to study the Bible by learning hermeneutics.
-This is a pretty long word.
-Let's say it together while I write it on the board.
-Write the word on the board and say it several times.